One minute in the microwave is enough to make perfectly poached eggs, with oozy gooey yolks #yolkporn.

 That could pretty much be this entire blog post.

-I have been messing about with quick cooking meals for nearly a year now and this is a revelation.
 A friend who works in a cafe told me that when they were rushed they used a shortcut to poach eggs.
 Some internet research tells me this is not a secret, there was a post about this on the kitchn back in 2010 and on bonappetit.com, but it’s new to me.

 Every morning this week I have been having poached eggs for breakfast.
 Poached eggs + Sriracha sauce = ❤️.
 It’s fabulous and so quick that the slowest element of my breakfast was making a proper cup of tea.